What To Bring On A Picnic

 Picnics are such a fun activity, but it can be hard to know what to bring on a picnic, or where to start when you’re planning a picnic.
 We’ve broken down exactly what you’ll need to think about to create the perfect picnic.

-Picnics are such a fun way to entertain and get together with friends.
+Picnics are such a great way to entertain and get together with friends.
 So often we worry that our homes aren’t big enough, not decorated how we want them to be, or we’re overwhelmed with getting our space tidy enough for company.
-Picnics are the perfect solution to all these problems.
+Picnics are the perfect solution to all these problems and if you have any of these worries, picnics are the best way to entertain in good weather.
+Rain and picnics don’t go together, so the first picnic essential is a sunny day.
+Be sure to check the weather forecast when your planning any outdoor picnics.

 Where To Picnic

-The most popular setting for a picnic would be a favourite park.
-Near water is always a good choice too.
+The most popular setting for a picnic location is a favourite local park.
+A picnic spot near water is always a good choice too.
 Many parks have picnic tables which can be a nice option.
-Some parks even have bbq’s that you can use for picnicing.
-If there’s no picnic table don’t worry, a picnic blanket on the ground is a great choice too.
+Some parks even have bbq’s that you can use for picnicking.
+If there’s no picnic table don’t worry, a picnic blanket on the ground is a great choice too for enjoying the great outdoors.

 Start With A Blanket